 How do you adjust your press release?

 In some cases, images can be more effective than words.
 You can include an image in your press release or develop a supporting infographic.
-Images have the added bonus of simplifying complex information and helping readers to remember your message.
+Images simplify complex information and help readers to remember your message.

 Writing a press release doesn’t need to be a daunting process.
 With these tips, you can tell journalists all they need to know without losing them halfway through.